iCliniq Logo

 Introduction

-The individual using a mechanical ventilator develops pneumonia which results in ventilator-associated pneumonia.
+The individual using a mechanical ventilator develops pneumonia, which results in ventilator-associated pneumonia.
 It is more common in patients under mechanical ventilation admitted to the intensive care unit (ICU) for at least two days.
-The infection from the lungs spreads easily due to malnutrition or a weak immune system.
-This leads to the destruction of alveoli or air sacs and interferes with the gaseous exchange.
+The infection from the lungs spreads quickly due to malnutrition or a weak immune system.
+This leads to the destruction of alveoli, or air sacs, interfering with the gaseous exchange.

 What Are the Causes of Ventilator-Associated Pneumonia?

-• Mechanical Ventilation - The aspiration of infectious agents enters the bronchi during intubation from a mechanical ventilator.
-The patient in the intensive care unit or the patient who underwent chemotherapy recently has a reduced defense mechanism against infections.
-There is an increased risk of infection entering the lungs.
-This causes ventilator-associated pneumonia.
+• Mechanical Ventilation - Infectious agents can be aspirated from a mechanical ventilator into the bronchi during intubation.
+The patient in the intensive care unit or who recently underwent chemotherapy has a reduced defense mechanism against infections.
+There is an increased risk of infection entering the lungs, which causes ventilator-associated pneumonia.

-• Cardiac Issues - The myocardial infarction occurs due to a bacterial infection.
+• Cardiac Issues - A myocardial infarction occurs due to a bacterial infection.
 It triggers pneumonia and worsens ventilator-associated pneumonia.

 • Bronchoscopy - The infection may enter the lungs during endoscopic procedures like bronchoscopy.
 Bronchoscopy is used to observe the airways or bronchial tubes.
 Bacteria affect the lining of the airways and induce pus formation.
-The multiplication of bacteria is triggered during mechanical ventilation and eventually leads to ventilator-associated pneumonia.
+The multiplication of bacteria is triggered during mechanical ventilation, eventually leading to ventilator-associated pneumonia.

 What Are the Symptoms of Ventilator-Associated Pneumonia?